Amateur radio repeater: Frequencies

-Repeater frequency sets are known as "repeater pairs", and in the ham radio community most follow ad hoc standards for the difference between the two frequencies, commonly called the offset.
+Repeater frequency sets are known as "repeater pairs", and in the amateur radio community most follow ad hoc standards for the difference between the two frequencies, commonly called the offset.
 In the USA two-meter band, the standard offset is 600 kHz (0.6 MHz), but sometimes unusual offsets, referred to as oddball splits, are used.
 The actual frequency pair used is assigned by a local frequency coordinating council.

 In the days of crystal-controlled radios, these pairs were identified by the last portion of the transmit (Input) frequency followed by the last portion of the receive (Output) frequency that the ham would put into the radio.
-Thus "three-four nine-four" (34/94) meant that hams would transmit on 146.34 MHz and listen on 146.94 MHz (while the repeater would do the opposite, listening on 146.34 and transmitting on 146.94).
+Thus "three-four nine-four" (34/94) meant that radio amateurs would transmit on 146.34 MHz and listen on 146.94 MHz (while the repeater would do the opposite, listening on 146.34 and transmitting on 146.94).
 In areas with many repeaters, "reverse splits" were common (i.e., 94/34), to prevent interference between systems.

 Since the late 1970s, the use of synthesized, microprocessor-controlled radios, and widespread adoption of standard frequency splits have changed the way repeater pairs are described.
-In 1980, a ham might have been told that a repeater was on "22/82"—today they will most often be told "682 down".
+In 1980, a radio amateur might have been told that a repeater was on "22/82"—today they will most often be told "682 down".
 The 6 refers to the last digit of 146 MHz, so that the display will read "146.82" (the output frequency), and the radio is set to transmit "down" 600 kHz on 146.22 MHz.
 Another way of describing a repeater frequency pair is to give the repeater's output frequency, along with the direction of offset ("+" or "plus" for an input frequency above the output frequency, "−" or "minus" for a lower frequency) with the assumption that the repeater uses the standard offset for the band in question.
-For instance, a 2-meter repeater might be described as "147.34 with a plus offset", meaning that the repeater transmits on 147.34 MHz and receives on 147.94 MHz, 600 kHz above the output frequency.
+For instance, a 2-meter repeater might be described as "147.36 with a plus offset", meaning that the repeater transmits on 147.36 MHz and receives on 147.96 MHz, 600 kHz above the output frequency.